pierre-emmanuelJ/plex-traefik/README.md

 enable remote access during installation

-Don't worry about remote access in red, you can acess your plex server anyway with your server url or passing by https://app.plex.tv
+Don't worry about remote access in red, you can access your plex server anyway with your server url or passing by https://app.plex.tv

 ### FINISH